annotatedtmg/annotatedtmg/tmg/unreleased-_f.md

     cosmic war between good and evil, and describes the coming of the Four Horsemen of the Apocalpyse, followed by mass slaughter, death, and suffering.
-Ultimately, Jesus promises to return with an army of angels and creates a new world, known as the Second Coming.
+Ultimately, Jesus promises to return with an army of angels and create a new world, known as the Second Coming.

     As Revelation progresses, the Throne of God appears with a scroll covered with seven seals.
 The opening of the seals release the Horsemen and other